jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I need to check the soldering, I was thinking too with the wiring change maybe that affected the old code/hardware

+12:01 PM

+Alright I verified the new mappings work

+I want to test the previous "bad" oled/live preview code

 ---